68 Comments

 Expand full comment

-Mar 15Liked by Nathan Slake, Alexander Ipfelkofer
+Mar 15Liked by Alexander Ipfelkofer, Nathan Slake

 Maybe.
 I did feel more invested in the story so that was probably driven from reading the book